World Trade Center controlled demolition conspiracy theories: UAF study

 University of Alaska Fairbanks (UAF) Professor of Civil Engineering J. Leroy Hulsey subsequently led a 4-year (2015–2019) investigation funded by Architects and Engineers for 9/11 Truth titled "A Structural Reevaluation of the Collapse of World Trade Center 7", taking advantage of the improvement in computing resources since NIST's study.
 The UAF provides a 256 GB downloadable file that contains "All input data, results data, and simulations that were used or generated during this study."
-Hulsey's group concluded in their final report:
+Their conclusions were present in Hulsey's group final report:

 The principal conclusion of our study is that fire did not cause the collapse of WTC 7 on 9/11, contrary to the conclusions of NIST and private engineering firms that studied the collapse.
 The secondary conclusion of our study is that the collapse of WTC 7 was a global failure involving the near-simultaneous failure of every column in the building.